 Bartlett real estate is some of the most expensive in Illinois, although Bartlett house values don't compare to the most expensive real estate in the U.S.

-Unlike some villages, Bartlett isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Bartlett are a mix of both white- and blue-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Bartlett is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Bartlett is a village of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Bartlett who work in office and administrative support (15.54%), sales jobs (15.20%), and management occupations (14.64%).
+There are especially a lot of people living in Bartlett who work in office and administrative support (15.64%), management occupations (14.70%), and sales jobs (14.31%).

 Also of interest is that Bartlett has more people living here who work in computers and math than 95% of the places in the US.

 Because of many things, Bartlett is a great place for families with children to consider.
 First of all, many other families with children live here, making Bartlett a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Bartlett has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Bartlett’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 One downside of living in Bartlett is that it can take a long time to commute to work.
 In Bartlett, the average commute to work is 33.78 minutes, which is quite a bit higher than the national average.
 On the other hand, local public transit is widely used in the village, so leaving the car at home and taking transit is often a viable alternative.